 |

-This feature was added in version 7.8.9, and provides the facility to
+This feature provides the facility to

 plot azimuth bearing lines from up to six Units on a map for use in